Acid–base extraction: Background theory

 When separating two acids or two bases, the pH is usually adjusted to a value roughly between the pKa (or pKb) constants.
 Separation occurs at this intermediate pH because one component is fully ionized, while the other is fully in its neutral form.
 Often, the solutions used to extract the acids or bases can also be used to control the pH.
-When separating two acids, the mixture is first washed with a weak base (e.g. sodium bicarbonate) to extract the weak acid, then washed with a strong base (e.g. sodium hydroxide) to extract the strong acid.
-For separating basic components, weak acid (e.g. dilute acetic acid) is first used to extract the weaker base, then more concentrated acid (e.g. hydrochloric acid or nitric acid) is used to create strongly acidic pH values.
+When separating two acids, the mixture is first washed with a weak base (e.g. sodium bicarbonate) to extract the strong acid, then washed with a strong base (e.g. sodium hydroxide) to extract the weak acid.
+For separating basic components, weak acid (e.g. dilute acetic acid) is first used to extract the stronger base, then more concentrated acid (e.g. hydrochloric acid or nitric acid) is used to create strongly acidic pH values and separate the weaker base.

 Technique

 The following procedure is typically followed when performing an acid-base extraction for a mixture containing an acidic and/or basic compound: